 So what completes a Cinderella Ball, well of course cake and dessert.
 So we had cupcakes and a cake.
-We happened to have this ceremony around Girl Scout’s Birthday so we just added that to our event.
-We wrote Happy Birthday Girl Scouts on the cake.
+We happened to have this ceremony around GS’s Birthday so we just added that to our event.
+We wrote Happy Birthday GS on the cake.
 We had candles and had the Gold Girls all come around the table and blow out the candles and cut the cake.
 (I know similar to a wedding right?!?)

 Ceremony is over now what?

 After getting through all the formal stuff we told everyone now its time for a dance party.
 We had the DJ for a total of 5 hours so after ceremony, awards, food, announcements we turned it over to him to play fun music and all the girls, leaders and families could enjoy the rest of the night dancing.

 This was one of the biggest events we have ever put on and also one of the ones that still get talked about to this day.
 I am so proud of everything my girls accomplished and this ceremony / party was a way for us to celebrate each and every one of them.

 Keep Your Troop Organized And Focus On The Fun Part of Being A Leader